Like anything in life, it takes years of practice to be ‘good at travelling’.

 The rates from banks are and always have been terrible.

-Don’t do this; instead, we recommend that you wait until you arrive in the country and then withdraw money at an ATM.
+Don’t do this; instead, we recommend waiting until you arrive in the country and then withdrawing money at an ATM.
 There is bound to be one at the airport arrivals area.

 Remember that international debit card we recommended you apply for above?
 This card will be the best investment you ever made, and you should use it every time, at every destination.
 You won’t pay any transaction or ATM fees, it’s a no-brainer.

-To be honest, even if you don’t have one of these recommended debit cards we speak of, still use your other debit card to withdraw cash at the ATM rather than changing money at the airport.
+Even if you don’t have one of these recommended debit cards, still use your other debit card to withdraw cash at the ATM rather than changing money at the airport.
 You will still come out on top by getting a better exchange rate.

-Another Tip: We always travel with some hard currency such as USD and EUR for those times when things don’t go to plan.
+Another Tip: We always travel with some hard currency, such as USD and EUR, for the times when things don’t go according to plan.

-Occasionally, our debit card might be rejected at that particular ATM or we’ve forgotten to transfer more funds to our travel bank account, so we’re declined.
+Occasionally, our debit card might be rejected at that particular ATM, or we might have forgotten to transfer more funds to our travel bank account, so we’re declined.

 When this happens, we’re always prepared.
 We exchange a small amount of cash at the airport (enough to pay to get to our hotel/accommodation using local transport or taxi) and away we go.